ShahrukhAhmed89/fuzzy-logic/README.md

 # Dress Fit Recommendation with Fuzzy Logic

 After the user inputs the field values, the system stores the value and calculates the most appropriate fit for the user.
-Link to the project  [here!](https://shahrukh.dev/fuzzy-logic/#/)
+Link to the live version [here!](https://shahrukh.dev/fuzzy-logic/#/)

 ## Project setup